tpolakovic/SimpleQuantum/README.md

 # SimpleQuantum

 A Julia package for calculating properties of crystalline solids.
-Currently supports tight binding calculations on up to 3-dimensional problems.
+Currently supports tight binding and nearly free electron model calculations on up to 3-dimensional problems.

 Read the posts on the [Computational Physics for the Masses series](https://tpolakovic.github.io) for more detailed description of code and algorithms.